 Vagn Lehd Møller is a member of our board of directors.
 From 1963 to 2007, Mr. Møller worked with A.P.
 Møller-Maersk A/S where he eventually served as Executive Vice President and Chief Operations Officer of the world's largest liner company, Maersk Line.
 Mr. Møller was instrumental in the purchase and integration of Sea-land Services by A.P.
 Møller-Maersk A/S in 2000 and of P&O Nedlloyd in 2005.
 Since July 2012 and March 2012, respectively, Mr. Møller has served as chairman of the boards of DBB Jack-up Services A/S and Jack-up Invest Co2 A/S, both Danish companies investing in jack-up vessels chartered to off-shore windmill companies.
-Since March 2010, Mr. Møller has served on the board of directors for Scan Global Logistics A/S and Scan Global Holding S/A, both Danish based internal logistics companies.
+Since March 2010, Mr. Møller has served on the boards of directors for Scan Global Logistics A/S and Scan Global Holdings S/A, both Danish based internal logistics companies, and he was elected chairman of the boards of directors of both companies in January 2011.
 From 1992 to July 2010, Mr. Møller served as a board member for Norfolk Line Holdings, a Netherlands based sea ferry company.
 From 2000 to April 2010, Mr. Møller served as a board member for Svitzer A/S, a Denmark based salvage and towing company.